-Cases of household brutality may be seen in break-ups, contested separation or legal battles over the custody of the child if there is any.
+Our domestic violence attorneys have seen cases of household brutality in break-ups, contested separation or legal battles over the custody of the child if there is any.

 While several states in the US have enacted laws to prevent domestic violence, the state in Florida gives legal options through the courts – criminal and civil – whereby the residents of the state can seek injunctions.

 As per Florida’s laws, household brutality is defined as a type of offense committed against a family member.
 Domestic violence includes offenses committed against the spouse, former spouse, the co-parent of the offender’s child or anybody else having a blood or marriage link with the offender.

 The crimes that are qualified as household brutality under Florida’s laws include assault and aggravated assault, battery and aggravated battery or sexual assault or battery, stalking, kidnapping, etc. The offense charged as a domestic violence depends on the specific cases.
 If the prosecutor can prove one of the aggravating factors as set by the state’s laws in a particular case, a charge of aggravated assault or aggravated battery can be brought in and under it, the offender will be charged with a felony, inviting severe punishment.

 A case of domestic violence may be seen as an assault – a second-degree misdemeanor – or an aggravated assault – considered a third-degree felony.